Scille/parsec-cloud/docs/rfcs/1020-collaborative-edition.md

 ## Risks

-- CryptPad provide a system to share a document and the deployed server MUST have that feature disabled
+- CryptPad provides a system to share a document and the deployed server MUST have that feature disabled
 - CryptPad instances do not forbid users to connect directly to them.
 This needs further analysis since security measures applied by Parsec could be easily by-passed.
 - A user saving a document may not be the one who made the modification.